 - Thinning of the donor area can occur if multiple sessions are required.

-- Scars that appear as “tiny dots” are visible if the hair is completely shaved.
+- Scars that appear as “tiny dots” may be visible if the hair is completely shaved.

 To reduce your discomfort after strip donor surgery, EXPAREL can be injected into your donor area at the end of the procedure.